 Backpacking with kids is definitely feasible, it just takes a bit of planning and a bit more work.
 When your spouse asks “Shall we go backpacking with our kids?” you don’t need to throw the idea out the window, but also don’t let your old ideas of backpacking run away with you.
 Backpacking with your kids isn’t like backpacking with your spouse back in the day; it’s a different thing, with different, new challenges but also plenty of new joys.
 You get to see everything for the first time through your child’s eyes, and that is a pretty cool thing for a parent.
 But, again, it takes planning.
 And, again, it’s not easy.
 So here are our top tips for backpacking with kids.

 Rethinking Backpacking for the Family

 Here are some basic principles to keep in mind when backpacking with your kids.

-• Get them involved.
-Get them excited and involved from the start by including them in the planning.
-If they’re old enough, enlist their help in researching the route and let them help make decisions about where to stay and what to stay.
+- Get them involved: get them excited and involved from the start by including them in the planning.
+If they’re old enough, enlist their help in researching the route and let them help make decisions about where to stay and what to do.
 Whatever age they are, spend lots of time talking up the trip.

 - Let them have their own packs: make sure each child has a personal backpack that fits them.
 This shouldn’t be allowed to get too heavy, or you’ll have to drag both child and pack, but it’s still important to have one — it makes your kids feel like an important part of the expedition.

 - Plan adequate Sleeps and Eats: children get very cranky, very fast, when they don’t get adequate rest or enough regularly spaced meals and snacks.
 Don’t skimp on rest times, and don’t skip meals.
 Make sure you’ve got plenty of high-energy snacks readily accessible whenever you go on hikes or long walks with the kids.